 Tatars in Crimea

 Before the peninsula’s annexation by Russia, Crimea was inhabited by about 300,000 people of Crimean Tatar nationality (about 12% of the total population).
 It is estimated that after March 2014, about 25-45,000 Tatars left or were forced to leave, settling mainly in the Kyiv, Kherson, and Lviv oblasts.
 At the same time, an intense colonisation campaign is being carried out in Crimea.
 According to the Mejlis, the Tatar self-government, which currently functions in a limited form outside the peninsula, about 250-500,000 settlers from Russia were brought to Crimea, including officials and military personnel with their families.
 There are settlement support programmes for newcomers, such as housing compensation.
 Land belonging to people who have not acquired Russian citizenship (largely Tatars) is confiscated from them.
-In 2020, Russian President Vladimir Putin signed a decree banning “foreigners” and “foreign legal entities” from owning land in most of Crimea. also hampers the social situation in Crimea and is conducive to the strengthening of Russia’s position there.
+In 2020, Russian President Vladimir Putin signed a decree banning “foreigners” and “foreign legal entities” from owning land in most of Crimea.
+The militarisation of the peninsula also hampers the social situation in Crimea and is conducive to the strengthening of Russia’s position there.

 The Tatars in Crimea are subjected to repression by Russia.
 In offices and courts they are denied the right to use the Crimean Tatar language, even though the occupation authorities officially recognise it as one of the state languages.
 Tatar-language media have been closed, and teaching in this language is gradually being restricted.
-As traditional forms of self-organisation cannot function (the ), many Tatars have turned to religious organisations, which, however, are accused by the occupation authorities of terrorist activities.
+As traditional forms of self-organisation cannot function (the Mejlis was banned in 2016), many Tatars have turned to religious organisations, which, however, are accused by the occupation authorities of terrorist activities.
 Political and religious arrests are taking place all the time, and the leaders of the Crimean Tatar community are not allowed into Crimea.
 Russian historical policy attributes to the Crimean Tatars the role of collaborators with Nazi Germany during World War II, which is aimed at increasing negative attitudes of the Russian public towards them.

 From the beginning of the occupation, Russia has been preventing international organisations from accessing the peninsula, including the UN Human Rights Monitoring Mission in Ukraine and the OSCE Special Monitoring Mission in Ukraine.
 They cannot monitor the human rights situation in Crimea despite their mandate to conduct such activities.